codepath/android_guides/Building-Data-driven-Apps-with-Parse.md

 ### Alternatives to Parse

 A comprehensive list of alternatives can be [reviewed here](https://github.com/relatedcode/ParseAlternatives).
-You can also review [Parse migration tools](http://blog.parse.com/announcements/introducing-parse-server-and-the-database-migration-tool/) and setup your own MongoDb/NodeJS server and leverage the existing Parse client SDK's.
+One of the primary alternatives is Google's Firebase, which provides a hosted solution for analytics, crash reporting, and a realtime JSON database.
+One major different is that Parse still provides many powerful constructs for querying data, whereas Firebase requires you to perform this querying based child/parent relations.
+See [this guide](https://firebase.google.com/support/guides/parse-android) for more information to porting Parse applications to Firebase.

 ## What is Parse?